kockie69/SquinkyVCV-main/docs/og.md

 Make sure to use the tooltips to find out what the controls do.
 The panel labels are rather sparse, but the tooltips are very detailed.

+Currently the sliders of Organ respond weird.
+You need to be exactly on them otherwise you move the module.

 ## TL;DR getting started

 Patch a polyphonic pitch CV to the V/Oct input, patch an appropriate polyphonic gate to the gate in, and try playing some of the presets available on the context menu.
 For a quick listen, hook Organ-Three directly the the VCV CV-MIDI Module get get a V/Oct and Gate signal, path the Out to the VCV Audio-8.